cobuildlab/cobuildlab-web/src/pages/development-blog/authentication-syndication-with-react-and-auth0.md

 ## Authentication Provider

-In moderm web applications the Authentication Provider is responsable to confirm the users identity in one of several ways, for example:
+In modern web applications the Authentication Provider is responsible to confirm the users identity in one of several ways, for example:

 - A Username / Password combination on a database
 - A third party service